writethedocs/www/docs/blog/write-the-docs-2016-year-in-review.rst

 .. post:: Jan 16, 2016
    :tags: stats, year in review

-Write the Docs 2016 year in review
+Write the Docs 2016 Year in Review
 ==================================

-2016 was a wonderful year for Write the Docs.
+2016 was a wonderful year for Write the Docs, it marks our fourth year of existence, and was the year that we coalesced into a more cohesive community.
-This is our fourth year of existence, and this is the first year it feels that we have coalesced into a more cohesive community.
+This post covers a few stats and tidbits of information that we feel mark our progress.
-This post will cover a few stats and other tidbits that we feel mark our progress, and we hope to continue to report these each year moving forward.
+We plan to report these each year from here on in.

 Conferences
 ===========